Melbourne Airport: Road

 Melbourne Airport is 23 km from the city centre and is accessible via the Tullamarine Freeway.
 One freeway offramp runs directly into the airport grounds, and a second to the south serves freight transport, taxis, buses and airport staff.
 In June 2015, the Airport Drive extension was completed, creating a second major link to the airport.
-The link starts at the M80 Western Ring Road and provides direct access to Melrose Drive 1.5 kilometres from the terminal area.
-As of 2018 the Tullamarine Freeway is being widened.
+The link starts at the M80 Ring Road and provides direct access to Melrose Drive 1.5 kilometres from the terminal area.
+As of late 2018 the Tullamarine Freeway was widened.
+In mid-2023, a new exit was constructed specifically for Terminal 4, omitting the other exits in favour of an elevated off-ramp.

 Melbourne Airport has five car parks, all of which operate 24 hours a day, 7 days a week.
 The short-term, multi-level long-term, business and express carparks are covered, while the long-term parking is not.
-The main multi-level carpark in front of the terminal was built in the late 1990s, replacing the pre-existing ground-level car parking.
-It has been progressively expanded ever since.
+The main multi-level carpark in front of the terminal was built in the late 1990s, replacing the pre-existing ground-level car parking, progressively expanded ever since.

 Melbourne Airport recorded more than 2.2 million taxi movements in the year to 30 June 2017.

 Public transport

-Buses and shuttle services
+Bus and shuttle services

 The SkyBus operates express bus services from the airport to Southern Cross railway station (on the western boundary of the Melbourne central business district) and St Kilda.
 Shuttle services also operate between the airport and the Mornington Peninsula, making stops in St Kilda, Elsternwick, Brighton and Frankston.
 SkyBus current transports around 3.4 million passengers between the airport and Melbourne's CBD.

 Metropolitan and regional public buses also operate to or via the airport.
 Routes 478, 479 & 482 operate to Airport West, via the route 59 tram terminus.
-Route 479 also operate to Sunbury railway station, connecting with Sunbury and Bendigo line trains.
-SmartBus route 901 was introduced in September 2010 as a frequent bus service.
+Route 479 also operates to Sunbury railway station, connecting with Sunbury and Bendigo line trains.
+Route 901 was introduced in September 2010 as a frequent bus service.
 Route 901 connects to trains at Broadmeadows (Craigieburn, Seymour, Shepparton and Albury lines), Epping (Mernda line), Greensborough (Hurstbridge line) and Blackburn (Belgrave and Lilydale lines).
-V/Line operates timetabled regional coach services to Barham and Deniliquin via the airport.
+V/Line operates timetabled regional coach services to Barham and Deniliquin which stop at the airport.

-There are nine other bus companies serving the airport, with services to Ballarat, Bendigo, Dandenong, Frankston, Mornington Peninsula, Geelong, Melbourne's suburbs, Shepparton and the Riverina.
-These provide alternatives to transfer onto other V/Line services.
+There are nine other bus companies serving the airport, with services to Ballarat, Bendigo, Dandenong, Frankston, Mornington Peninsula, Geelong, Melbourne's suburbs, Shepparton and the Riverina, which provide alternatives to transfer onto other V/Line services.